-- 58. Pest and disease surveys (1) The Secretary may notice in writing a survey of any area of the Cook Islands to be conducted to ascertain the status of pests and diseases in the area and the biosecurity risk of moving animals, plants, humans or organisms into, out of, or through the area. - (2) For the purposes of a survey under this section, a duly authorised biosecurity officer may, in the area of the survey - (a) inspect premises and equipment; - (b) inspect animals and plants and their products; - (c) question persons; - (d) collect specimens and perform tests relating to animals, plants, animal and plant products, land, water and the environment. - (3) For the purposes of a survey under this section, the Director may direct the owners of animals or plants in the area of the survey, or persons who have custody or control of them, to make them available for inspection at places designated by the Director. - (4) A person who refuses, in the course of a survey under this section

-- (a) to permit an officer to enter property, collect specimens or perform tests as reasonably required; - (b) to answer to the best of his or her knowledge and ability oral or written questions reasonably put to the person by a biosecurity officer; or - (c) to make animals or plants in the ownership, custody or control of the person available as required under subsection (4),
+- 58. (1) The Director may, whenever required, order a survey of any area of Solomon Islands to be conducted to ascertain the status of pests and diseases in the area and the biosecurity risk of moving animals, plants, humans or organisms into, out of, or through the area. - (2) For the purposes of a survey under this section, a biosecurity officer may, in the area of the survey - - (a) inspect premises and equipment; - (b) take photographs and films and make drawings; - (c) inspect animals and plants and their products; - (d) question persons; and - (e) collect specimens and perform tests relating to animals, plants, animal and plant products, land, water and the environment. - (3) For the purposes of a survey under this section, the Director may direct the owners of animals or plants in the area of the survey, or persons who have custody or control of them, to make them available for inspection at places designated by the Director. - (4) A person commits an offence if the person refuses, in the course of a survey under this section - - (a) to permit an officer to enter property, collect specimens or perform tests as reasonably required; - (b) to answer to the best of his or her knowledge and ability oral or written questions reasonably put to the person by a biosecurity officer; or - (c) to make animals or plants in the ownership, custody or control of the person available as required under subsection (3). - (5) The Director may provide for the publication and transmission of survey results to other interested governments and organisations in compliance with international agreements.